Graphory logo

 Deterministic extraction

 Every ingested file starts as Markdown with a YAML frontmatter block.
 The frontmatter is the structured contract: id, source, type, entity, domain, title, date.
-The universal extractor reads frontmatter with regex and heuristics, consults the master ontology for node and edge types, and writes typed nodes and edges to the per-org graph.
+The universal extractor reads frontmatter with regex and heuristics, consults the canonical schema, and writes typed nodes and edges to the per-org graph.

 What that buys you:

-The ontology is a live document.
-New patterns, new sources, and new user corrections accumulate across orgs.
-The system gets sharper with use.
+The schema is a living design.
+New patterns, new sources, and new user corrections accumulate across orgs, so the system gets sharper with use.

 Temporal provenance